jhan15/autonomous_driving_system/README.md

 # ADS - BFMC
-Autonomous driving systems developed on a 1:10 scaling car and tested in ROS.
+Autonomous driving systems developed on a 1:10 scaling car and simulated in ROS.

 ## Demo